GiuseTripodi/computer-vision/assignments/assignment1/instructions.md

 We will use the `add()` and `mul()` operations for basic input normalization.
 The above arguments will scale the vector entries to the interval `[-1, 1]`.

-To test the batch generator make sure the following applies:
+To test the batch generator make sure the following applies (the following list assumes that the above op chain is used):

 * The number of training batches is `1` if the batch size is set to the number of samples in the dataset
 * The number of training batches is `16` if the batch size is set to 500